-Residents are expected to attend the following:
+Residents are expected to attend both of the following:

 - 1. Pharmacy Society of Wisconsin Annual Meeting (August/September of each year) - A. Required to participate in the residency showcase on behalf of the residency program - 2.
-Pharmacy Society of Wisconsin Educational/Residency Conference (April of each year) - A. Required to apply for a poster presentation and present results of residency research project - 3.
-Pharmacy Society of Wisconsin Legislative Day
+Pharmacy Society of Wisconsin Educational/Residency Conference (April of each year) - A. Required to apply for a poster presentation and present results of residency research project Optional: - 1.
+ASHP Midyear - A. Encouraged to apply for a poster presentation - B. If attending, required to participate in the residency showcase on behalf of the residency program